Table of Contents[Hide][Show]

 Once you’ve provided them with value in the form of your video, they’ll be more inclined in providing you with something of value, for example, a comment, a like, subscribing, or watching another video.

-Now that you know how to get monetized on YouTube fast in 2020, I’m passing the question on to you.
+Now that you know how to get monetized on YouTube fast, I’m passing the question on to you.
 Have you started your YouTube channel yet?
 What interests do your viewers have?
 Are you struggling with anything in particular?